dror27/dk-shack/vol2/songs/en/Timezone Unmarked.md

 When she’s roaming seas and peaks? \
 Or is she forgetful as a bird, will she ever speak? \
 Does she think of you \
-When she’s in bed, before she asleep \
+When in bed, before she sleeps \
 Or is she over and out, will she ever speak of you?\
 \
 So you practice dignity \
 As your heart keeps on shrinking \
 Traveling the other way \
-Makes her hard for reaching \
+To make her harder for reaching \
 \
 And still you’re well aware \
 Of every breath she’s talking \